A strong sense of heritage and local action has allowed the Pascagoula River to remain one of the largest undammed rivers in the lower 48 states.

 - 70,000 acres under public and private conservation protection

 - Pascagoula River Basin Alliance established in 2001

-For more information on the Pascagoula River Watershed, please contact Rebecca Stowe, Director of Stewardship.
+For more information on the Pascagoula River Watershed, please contact Rebecca Stowe, Director of Forest Programs.